 |Title of host publication||Being a Teacher Educator|

 |Subtitle of host publication||Research-Informed Methods for Improving Practice|

 |Publication status||Accepted/In press - 12 Jul 2019|

 Powell, D. (Accepted/In press).
 Teacher educator collaboration and a pedagogy of teacher education: practice architectures, professional learning, praxis and production.
-In A. Swennen, & L. White (Eds.), Being a Teacher Educator: Improving Teacher Education from Within Taylor & Francis.
+In A. Swennen, & E. White (Eds.), Being a Teacher Educator: Research-Informed Methods for Improving Practice Routledge.